 Home » Is Parrot Poop Supposed To Smell Bad?
+(Normal vs. Abnormal)

 Is Parrot Poop Supposed To Smell Bad?

-Bird poop that smells like vomit is likely a consequence of internal parasites.
+Parrot poop that smells like vomit is likely a consequence of internal parasites.
 Get the parrot assessed by a vet for giardiasis, especially if the droppings are soft and resemble diarrhea.

-Why Does My Parrots’ Poop Smell Weird?
+Why Parrots’ Poop Smells Weird

 Dietary Adjustments